You Made it!

 So before you even THINK about posting, make sure it reads like a programme on premiere night - iconic, surprising, memorable.

-There are 4 main features that are desperate for a glow up:
+There are 4 main features that are in desperate need of a glow-up:

 Banner